Ernst Gottlieb von Steudel: Biography

-In 1825, together with Christian Ferdinand Friedrich Hochstetter (1787-1860), he organized an organization in Esslingen known as Unio Itineraria (Württembergischer botanische severein).
+In 1825, together with Christian Ferdinand Friedrich Hochstetter (1787–1860), he managed an organization in Esslingen known as Unio Itineraria (Württembergischer botanischer Reiseverein).
 The purpose of this society was to send young botanists out into the world to discover and collect plants in all of their varieties thus promoting and expanding botanical studies and herbaria throughout the Kingdom and beyond.
+The result was the publication and distribution of a number of exsiccatae and exsiccata-like series.
+The fourteen series with the title Unio itineraria are listed and described with bibliographic data in IndExs – Index of Exsiccatae.
 Hochstetter himself traveled to Portugal, Madeira, and the Azores, and Steudel was able to create a herbarium of over 20,000 species.
 Steudel and Hochstetter were the co-authors of Enumeratio plantarum Germaniae (1826).

 The botanical genera Steudelago (Kuntze, 1891) and Steudelella (Honda, 1930) honor his name.